 CONTINGENCY (as defined in NPCC Glossary of Terms)

-An event, usually involving the loss of one or more Elements, which affects the power system at least momentarily.
+An event, usually involving the loss of one or more Elements, which affects the power system at least momentarily

 CAPACITY NETWORK RESOURCE CAPABILITY (as defined in Schedule 22 of the OATT)

-Capacity Network Resource Capability (“CNR Capability”) is defined in Schedule 22 of the Tariff and means (i) in the case of a Generating Facility that is a New Generating Capacity Resource pursuant to Section III.13.1 of the Tariff or an Existing Generating Capacity Resource that is increasing its capability pursuant to Section III.13.1.2.2.5 of the Tariff, the highest MW amount of the Capacity Supply Obligation obtained by the Generating Facility in accordance with Section III.13 of the Tariff, and, if applicable, as specified in a filing by the System Operator with the Commission in accordance with Section III.13.8.2 of the Tariff, or (ii) in the case of a Generating Facility that meets the criteria under Section 5.2.3 of this LGIP, the total MW amount determined pursuant to the hierarchy established in Section 5.2.3.
-The CNR Capability shall not exceed the maximum net MW electrical output of the Generating Facility at the Point of Interconnection at an ambient temperature at or above 90 F. degrees for Summer and at or above 20 degrees F. for Winter.
-Where the Generating Facility includes multiple production devices, the CNR Capability shall not exceed the aggregate maximum net MW electrical output of the Generating Facility at the Point of Interconnection at an ambient temperature at or above 90 degrees F. for Summer and at or above 20 degrees F. for Winter.
-The CNR Capability of a generating facility can be found in the Forecast Report of Capacity, Energy, Loads and Transmission (CELT Report) which is produces annually by ISO New England.
+Capacity Network Resource Capability (CNR Capability) is defined in Schedule 22 of the Tariff and means (i) in the case of a Generating Facility that is a New Generating Capacity Resource pursuant to Section III.13.1 of the Tariff or an Existing Generating Capacity Resource that is increasing its capability pursuant to Section III.13.1.2.2.5 of the Tariff, the highest MW amount of the Capacity Supply Obligation obtained by the Generating Facility in accordance with Section III.13 of the Tariff, and, if applicable, as specified in a filing by the System Operator with the Commission in accordance with Section III.13.8.2 of the Tariff, or (ii) in the case of a Generating Facility that meets the criteria under Section 5.2.3 of this LGIP, the total MW amount determined pursuant to the hierarchy established in Section 5.2.3.
+The CNR Capability shall not exceed the maximum net MW electrical output of the Generating Facility at the Point of Interconnection at an ambient temperature at or above 90° F for Summer and at or above 20° F for Winter.
+Where the Generating Facility includes multiple production devices, the CNR Capability shall not exceed the aggregate maximum net MW electrical output of the Generating Facility at the Point of Interconnection at an ambient temperature at or above 90° F for Summer and at or above 20° F for Winter.
+The CNR Capability of a generating facility can be found in the Forecast Report of CELT Report which is produces annually by ISO New England.

-DELAYED FAULT CLEARING (as defined in NPCC Glossary of Terms)
+DELAYED FAULT CLEARING (as defined in NERC Glossary of Terms)

 Fault clearing consistent with correct operation of a breaker failure protection group and its associated breakers, or of a backup protection group with an intentional time delay.

-ELEMENT (as defined in NPCC Document A-7)
+ELEMENT (as defined in NERC Glossary of Terms)

 Any electric device with terminals which may be connected to other electric devices such as a generator, transformer, circuit, circuit breaker, bus section, or transmission line.
 An Element may be comprised of one or more components.